FLO-2DKaren/FLO-2D-Tutorial-Source/source/plugin-features/Data Storage.rst

 The *Tables* layer stores the data that is converted into the \*.DAT files.

-Data is written to these tables in the following methods.
+Data is written to these tables in the following methods:

-#.
-1. Importing from FLO-2D Project;
+- Importing from FLO-2D Project;

-#.
-2. Schematizing data.
+- Schematizing data.

 .. image:: ../img/Data-Storage/Data011.png